GaijinEntertainment/daScript/doc/source/stdlib/rtti.rst

 .. _alias-RttiValue:

-.. das:attribute:: RttiValueis a variant type
+.. das:attribute:: RttiValue is a variant type

 +-------+------+
 +tBool  +bool  +